 In most cases children whose illness requires medication should be cared for at home.
 Under exceptional circumstances some children may be required to take medication during school hours.
-In these situations.
-Ohio law requires the parent and prescribing physician to complete a form that will allow the principal or principal's designee to administer it at This form, "Permission to Administer school.
-Medication", can be requested from the office.
-Copies of this form will also be sent home with each child on the first day of school and again upon any request.
+In these situations, Ohio law requires the parent and prescribing physician to complete a form that will allow the school nurse or trained personnel to administer it at school.
+This form, "Medication Administration Form", can be requested from the office.
+Forms are available in the office or on the school website.
 Children are not allowed to self-medicate or carry medicine on their person at any time.
 This includes over the counter drugs such as Tylenol or cough drops.
-All medications must be delivered to the office with the "Permission to Medicate" form properly filled out and signed.
+All medications must be delivered to the office by parent with the "MAF" form properly filled out and signed.